oasisprotocol/oasis-core/docs/runtime/index.md

    Elections are randomized based on entropy provided by the [random beacon].

-1. A client may submit transactions by querying the consensus layer to get the current transaction scheduler committee for a given runtime, connect to it, send it transactions and wait for finalization by the consensus layer.
+1. A client may submit transactions by querying the consensus layer to get the current executor committee for a given runtime, connect to it, publish transactions and wait for finalization by the consensus layer.
 In order to make it easier to write clients, the Oasis Node exposes a runtime [client RPC API] that encapsulates all this functionality in a [`SubmitTx`] call.